zeero/CCPlugins/commands/fix-imports.md

 git commit -m "Pre-import-fix checkpoint" || echo "No changes to commit"
 ```

+**Important**: I will NEVER:
+- Add "Co-authored-by" or any Claude signatures
+- Include "Generated with Claude Code" or similar messages
+- Modify git config or user credentials
+- Add any AI/assistant attribution to the commit

 After fixing imports:
 - Verify syntax correctness for your project
 - Use Grep to ensure no new conflicts